DoDI 1322.26 Fungible References

 - Can optionally conform to the Quartz version of the cmi5 specification or to the SCORM Profile.

-When deploying Option 2 and Option 3 that leverage xAPI, the following processes must be followed:
+When deploying Option 2 and Option 3, which leverage xAPI, the following processes must be followed:

 - When mapping trackable events to xAPI Statements, the vocabulary in xAPI (e.g. Verbs, Activity Types) should leverage a suitable existing vocabulary found in known xAPI Profiles.
 Existing vocabularies must be used rather than creating a new vocabulary term that performs the same function.
 The ADL Initiative maintains a listing of these profiles deemed to be suitable for DoD usage.
 Note: The term “vocabulary” is used loosely in this guidance and will be replaced with the term “concept” when using Linked Data solutions, such as those that leverage the xAPI Profile Specification.

-- If the intended function of an xAPI Verb is slightly different from an existing verb, or additional data is needed, strongly consider use of context, result, extensions, or other xAPI mechanisms to add this data to the Statement.
+- If the intended function of an xAPI Verb is slightly different from an existing verb, or additional information is needed, use the xAPI properties context, result, extensions, or other xAPI mechanisms to add this data to the Statement.

 - If existing xAPI Profiles do not meet organizational requirements, then consider creating a new xAPI Profile.
 The xAPI Profile Specification must be followed for the creation of any new xAPI Profile.
 All new vocabulary should be a part of an existing or new xAPI Profile.
 All new xAPI Profiles shall be shared with the ADL Initiative such that they may be put online for discovery at a single point of reference.

-- Profile authors must follow Internationalized Resource Identifier (IRI) design best practices, the following IRI pattern should be adopted by anyone creating new concepts for a profile: https://w3id.org/xapi/ [profile name] / [concept type] / [concept].
-Only customize the content in the IRI in brackets.
+- Profile authors must follow Internationalized Resource Identifier (IRI) design best practices.
+The following IRI pattern should be adopted by anyone creating new concepts for a profile: https://w3id.org/xapi/ [profile name] / [concept type] / [concept].
+Profile authors should only customize the content in the IRI in brackets.
 For example, the Video Profile Verb, https://w3id.org/xapi/video/verbs/seeked, follows this pattern.